microsoft/MTC_IPaaSWorkshop/README.md

 - CosmosDB - Stores Pre/Post processed order documents.

-- API Management service - Serves as ra equest proxy and gateway.
+- API Management service - Serves as a request proxy and gateway.

 - Service Bus - Serves as an integration point between the order processing system and the enterprise email system.
 In practice this messaging bus could also serve as abstraction point between any inter process communication or integration.